quicwg/base-drafts/draft-thomson-quic-invariants.md

 A QUIC packet is the content of the UDP datagrams exchanged by QUIC endpoints.
 This document describes the contents of those datagrams.

 QUIC defines two types of packet header: long and short.
-Long packets are identified by the most significant bit of the first octet being set; short packets have that bit cleared.
+Packets with long headers are identified by the most significant bit of the first octet being set;
+packets with a short header have that bit cleared.

 Aside from the values described here, the payload of QUIC packets is version-specific and of arbitrary length.